 And then the main pulsation in my neck is severed, and I feel a rush of heat, like lava flowing down, and up.
 It is all over me, the gush of it, warm and sticky in the apex of its surge, but instead of frightening me, I let it overtake me, let myself go to the flow of it, down my neck, in my mouth, everywhere…I am running out with it, I know not where, but it is taking me away from this place, and I let myself go out with it…

 I feel flesh being torn up like a flap, the way they slaughter fowl, and the slow slitting of the windpipe.
 I try swallowing back some of liquid in my mouth, but it comes back up, spilling down my face.
 The last cut is brutally hard, and then the knife is withdrawn.
 Am I dead now, I wonder?
 For though I cannot swallow, I still am in my darkness, bathed in blood, immobile yet still somehow conscious.
 I have no choice but to lie still, knowing death is ruling these moments…

 I blink, and the darkness, though still there, seems pregnant with a presence.
 The black eases into gray and I see myself, and my empty eyes, and the blood run down all around me like a river.
 It is a surreal thing, viewing death in death….

 I wonder, has he been the one to brighten my black flame?
-One soul, unknowingly, touching the evil that binds, and untying it not by knowledge but by the smallest yet truest measure of pity and pardon?
-I would have scorned it once, with all the bitterness burning in me.
-I cannot anymore.
-In death, I am content to follow the flames wherever they may lead, for the blackest has brightened, and all else is lit up by the fires of love.
+One soul, unknowingly, touching the evil that entraps, and untying it not by knowledge but by the smallest yet truest measure of pity and pardon?
+I would have scorned it once, with all the bitterness burning within me.
+But I cannot anymore.
+I never will again.
+In death, I am content to follow the flame wherever it may lead, for the blackest has brightened, and all else is lit up by the fires of love.

 Some fire, perhaps, may burn whiter than snow…